 In my opinion, fluorites and apochromats will never be a complete substitute for achromats because the latter have a greater depth of field and working distance.

 Many different types of eyepieces exist.
 For photography it is important that a distinction is made between compensating eyepieces and eyepieces with less or no correction.
 It is recommended to use a compensating eyepiece for high power achromats (>20x), all planachromats, (plan) fluorite and (plan) apochromates.
 With most low power achromats (10x and less), it is best to use an eyepiece that compensates less or not at all.
-Compensating eyepieces are often marked with a 'C', K, 'P' or other letter combinations that indicate the word 'photo' or 'compensation'.
+Compensating eyepieces are often marked with a 'C', K, 'P' or other letter combinations that indicate the word 'Foto/photo' or 'Kompensation/compensation'.
 Sometimes however, there are no markings that indicate if the eyepiece is a compensating one.
-An example of that are the Olympus WF eyepieces, used for objectives with 37 mm parfocal lenght.
-These eyepieces are indeed compensating and recommended for photography.
+An example of that are the Olympus WF eyepieces, the ones that were used for objectives with 37 mm parfocal lenght.
+These eyepieces are labeled 'WF' only but they are indeed compensating and recommended for photography.
 When in doubt, it is wise to look up the optical specifications given by the manufacturer.
 It is always important to judge the microscope image critically.
 How does the image look on the edge: is there any chromatic aberration or distortion visible?
 In case of a mismatch between objective and eyepiece, chromatic aberration and distortion occur mainly at the edge of the field of view.
 In general, best results are achieved with objectives and eyepieces from the same manufacturer.
 But there are many exceptions to this.
 What's most important is to use a compensating eyepiece for objectives that need correction.
 Most of the time, a 40/0.65 achromat for example, will give a better image with a compensating eyepiece from another manufacturer than with a non-compensating eyepiece from the same manufacturer.
 And no-name microscopes often come with eyepieces that barely compensate.
 See also: 'The right combination of objective and eyepiece'.

-Sometimes it is said that an achromatic condenser is recommended for color photography.
+Sometimes it is said that an achromatic condenser is recommended for color microphotography.
 Perhaps there was some truth in this in the pre-digital era, but nowadays the impact of software to improve the colours in the image is many times greater than the achromatic correction of a condenser.
 Most microscopes are equipped with a two-lens Abbe condenser that has no correction.
 This condenser is well suited for nearly all purposes.
 The influence of an achromatic and aplanatic condenser on the quality of the image is being overestimated, it is important to realise that a condenser does not actually contribute to the creation of the image.
 Highly corrected condensers are expensive and in many cases they do little to improve the image.
 These types of condensers will only be useful in very critical and high-resolution microscopy where the maximum resolving power must be achieved.

 Structures and details in microscope pictures can be greatly enhanced with image processing software.
 Especially contrast enhancement does a lot.
 For processing pictures I use the program RawTherapee but I am quite careful with image editing.
 Mainly white balance, contrast and brightness are adjusted in moderation.
 I believe that an image should look pretty good from the start, without any editing.
 It is fine to remove any annoying spots in the image caused by dust particles that have settled on a lens or the camera sensor.
 Personally, I'm not in favor of erasing certain details in a photo just to make the subject in question look nicer.
 For example, if a picture shows algae that are surrounded by bacteria, then I think those bacteria simply belong there.
 These are the algae in their natural habitat that they share with other organisms.
 In my opinion, it is the different sizes and shapes of different organisms in the same image that gives much more meaning to that image.